Deadman (character): Youth and Hell

 In the Sins of Youth incident, Deadman is one of the dozens of heroes reduced to a preteen age by Klarion the Witch Boy and an alien machine owned by Doiby Dickles.
-He is still a spirit, now with a lower-case d on his chest.
-He assists Secret in confronting Teekl, Klarion's companion, in an effort to restore everyone.
+He assists Secret in confronting Teekl, Klarion's cat familiar, in an effort to restore everyone.
 He also joins in the fight against mystically created and mystically altered villains.
-During the Day of Judgment incident, Boston Brand travels with a group of heroes to the frozen wastelands of Hell.
+During Day of Judgment, Boston Brand travels with a group of heroes to the frozen wastelands of Hell.
 Their goal is to restart the demonic fires, thus recalling all the demons from the earthly plane.
 An accident strands Brand and the others under the frozen waters of the River Styx, forcing them to live out what would be, to them, Hell.
 For Brand, it is that the sharpshooter hits him in the shoulder, thus he survives.
 Brand feels he needs to die to learn "how to live".
 His battles against the demons would come back to haunt him.
-In the four-part Black Baptism miniseries, Deadman and several other "Sentinels of Magic", the magical group formed out of the Day of Judgment incident, are hunted by the Diablos.
+In the four-part Black Baptism miniseries, Deadman and several other "Sentinels of Magic", the magical group formed after the Day of Judgment incident, are hunted by the Diablos.
 Partly fueled by revenge, they subdue many of the Sentinels and drain their magic.
 The JLA eventually rescue them all and destroy all the Diablos.